 - Examines different perspectives, such as technologies of mining, processing, sustainability aspects and criticality for the use of platinum in fuel cells

 Researchers and engineers in the field of fuel cells.
-Researchers and engineers involved in nanotechnology, platinum mining, life cycle and criticality assessment.
-Stakeholders of the platinum and clean energy sectors
+Researchers and engineers involved in nanotechnology and platinum mining, life cycle and criticality assessment.
+Stakeholders in the platinum and clean energy sectors

 2. Platinum production